-The principal dentist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.
+The principal orthodontist showed a commitment to learning and improvement and valued the contributions made to the team by individual members of staff.

 Staff completed 'highly recommended' training as per General Dental Council professional standards.
 The provider supported and encouraged staff to complete continuing professional development.
-The system to monitor training staff had completed could be improved.